subhk/QGYBJ.jl/docs/src/quickstart.md

 # [Quick Start Tutorial](@id quickstart)

 ```@meta
-CurrentModule = QGYBJ
+CurrentModule = QGYBJplus
 ```

-This tutorial will guide you through your first QGYBJ.jl simulation in about 5 minutes.
+This tutorial will guide you through your first QGYBJplus.jl simulation in about 5 minutes.

 ## What We'll Build